jamkit-modules/http-auth/README.md

-# http-auth
+# http-helper

-An HTTP authenticate module for Jamkit
+An HTTP client module for Jamkit